peristron/LI_poster/README.md

 **saved and verified** confirmation rather than selecting the button repeatedly.

-The Sayings editor separately reports:
+The Content library editor separately reports:

 - how many approvals are currently selected in the editor; and
 - how many approvals are saved in GitHub state.